HTBalazs/nauticle/README.md

   8. Building evacuation (SFM)

 The simulations above with the results included are available [here](https://bitbucket.org/nauticleproject/examples).
 The results can be visualized in Paraview v5.2.0 or later.

+Please visit the Nauticle [YouTube-channel](https://www.youtube.com/channel/UCh3Y325U289BiAqJ6K0Lfqw) to see the visualizations of the examples.

 # Version 1.0.180207: #
 The most important features and bug-fixes: